SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/issues.md

 * On first analysis of a project or branch
 * When the rule is new in the profile (a brand new rule activated or a rule that was deactivated and is now activated)
-* When the analyzer has just been upgraded (because rule implementations could be smarter now)
+* When SonarQube has just been upgraded (because rule implementations could be smarter now)
 * When the rule is external

 As a consequence, it is possible that backdating will keep newly raised issues out of New Code.